Robert Gathorne-Hardy

-Hon.
+The Hon.
 Robert Gathorne-Hardy, FLS (31 July 1902 – 11 February 1973) was a British prose writer, poet, botanist, and horticulturalist.
 He was educated at Eton College and Christ Church, Oxford.
 Robert was the third of four sons of Gathorne Gathorne-Hardy, 3rd Earl of Cranbrook.
 He was for forty years a resident of Stanford Dingley in Berkshire.
 In Oxford he co-founded the Uffizi Society alongside Anthony Eden and Lord David Cecil.